mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v2.rst

 ###################################

 Finally, the output workspace in wavelength is converted to momentum transfer (:math:`Q`) using :ref:`algm-ConvertUnits`.
-Note that the output workspace in Q is therefore a workspace with native binning, and no rebin step is applied to it.
+The equation used is :math:`Q=4\pi sin(\theta_R)/\lambda_v` in the non-flat sample case or :math:`Q=4\pi sin(2\theta_R-\theta_0)/\lambda_v` in the divergent beam case.
+This is because the latter needs to take into account the divergence of the beam from the assumed direct beam direction.

 .. diagram:: ReflectometryReductionOne_ConvertToMomentum-v2_wkflw.dot

+Note that the output workspace in Q is a workspace with native binning, and no rebin step is applied to it.
 If you wish to obtain a rebinned workspace in Q you should consider using algorithm :ref:`algm-ReflectometryReductionOneAuto` instead, which is a facade over this algorithm and has two extra steps (:ref:`algm-Rebin` and :ref:`algm-Scale`) to produce an additional workspace in Q with specified binning and scale factor.
 Please refer to :ref:`algm-ReflectometryReductionOneAuto` for more information.

 Previous Versions
 -----------------